 I am a registered medical practitioner with the following qualifications MB BCh BAO MRCSEd.
-I am currently a senior house officer in paediatric medicine at Altnagelvin Area hospital.

-I was on duty on ward six on the ninth of June, 2001.
-At 0305 I was finishing a paediatric medical admission on the ward when I was asked by staff nurse Noble to see Rachael Ferguson, a nine years old surgical patient as I was the only doctor readily available.
+I am currently a Senior House Officer in Paediatric Medicine at Altnagelvin Area Hospital.
+I was on duty on ward 6 on the 9th June 2001.
+At 03.05 hours I was finishing a paediatric medical admission on the ward when I was asked by Staff Nurse Noble to see Raychel Ferguson, a nine years old surgical patient as I was the only doctor readily available.
 I promptly attended to the child who was having a generalised tonic seizure.
-The child was given five miligrams of diazepam rectally by the nursing staff but the fit was unresponsive to this.
-I administered ten miligrams of diazepam via an intravenous cannula which was already in situ, this was successful in stopping the seizure.
+The child was given 5 miligrams of diazepam rectally by the nursing staff but the fit was unresponsive to this.
+I administered 10 miligrams of diazepam via an intravenous cannula which was already in situ, this was successful in stopping the seizure.
 I then attended to the airway which was satisfactory I administered oxygen via a face mask and placed the child in the recovery position.
-The vital signs were measured and were satisfactory, oxygen saturation was 99%, temperature 36.60C and pulse 80beats per minute.
+The vital signs were measured and were satisfactory, oxygen saturation was 99%, temperature was 36.6 C and pulse 80 beats per minute.
 I did a brief examination which showed no abnormality to account for the seizure while I obtained the history from the nursing staff.

-At 0315 I made a note in the chart while I bleeped the on call surgical preregistration house officer, Dr Curran.
-I explained to Dr Curran that the patient had nohistory of epilepsy and was afebrile., I advised him to contact his surgical registrar and senior house officer urgently.
+At 03.15 hours I made a note in the chart while I bleeped the on call surgical pre-registration house office, Dr Curran.
+I explained to Dr Curran that the patient had no history of epilepsy and was afebrile, I advised him to contact his surgical registrar and senior house officer urgently.

-The patient remained stable and had continuous pulse oximetry monitoring, I examined the patient again and found no abnormality.
-Dr Curran arrived and I asked him to send samples to the laboratories urgently as I suspected that an electrolyte abnormality would be a likely cause of the fit in this post-operative patient.
+The patient remained stable and had continous pulse oximetry monitoring, I examined the patient again and found no abnormality.
+Dr Curran arrived and I asked him to send samples to the laboratories urgently as I suspected that an electrolyte abnormanality would be a likely cause of the fit in this post-operative patient.
 Electrolyte profile, calcium, magnesium and full blood picture were sent urgently by the shute system.
 I again strongly advised Dr Curran to contact his senior colleagues, he bleeped Mr Zafar who told Dr Curran that he was in the casualty department and would come to the ward soon to see the child.
 The full blood picture result became available, but I was more concerned about the biochemistry results which were not yet available so I bleeped the on call biochemist again.
 While awaiting the senior members of the surgical team and the biochemistry results I did a 12 lead ECG.
 The child remained stable clinically, there were no signs of any seizure activity and observations were normal.
 I decided to discuss the case with my paediatric medical registrar, Dr Trainor as the biochemistry results were not yet available and the surgical team had not yet arrived.
-Within minutes of doing the
+Within minutes of doing the ECG after telling Dr Curran and the nursing staff, I went directly to the neonatal intensive unit at approximately 04.00 hours to discuss the scenario with Dr Trainor.